Mono Basin History Museum

 Old Schoolhouse And Upside Down House

-Located in the old Mono Lake schoolhouse at the south end of Hess County Park in Lee Vining, the Mono Basin History Museum displays artifacts, furniture, maps, equipment, and photographs that chronicle the cultural history of the Mono Basin.
-Inside the museum, displays tell the history of the local Kutzedikaa Paiutes, regional gold mining, Mono Basin homesteads and ranches, schools, resorts, and the town of Lee Vining.
+Located in the old Mono Lake schoolhouse at the south end of Hess County Park in Lee Vining, the Mono Basin History Museum showcases artifacts, furniture, maps, equipment, and photographs chronicling the cultural history of the Mono Basin.
+Inside the museum, displays tell the history of the local Kutzadikaa Paiutes, regional gold mining, Mono Basin homesteads and ranches, schools, resorts, and the town of Lee Vining.
 Outdoor exhibits feature Nellie Bly O'Bryan's world famous Upside Down House, and farming and mining equipment.

-Officers: President David Carle, Vice-President Susan Desbaillets, Secretary Ellen and Duncan King, Treasurer Chris Lizza, Historian Linda LaPierre.
+Officers: President David Carle, Vice-President Cole Hawkins, Secretary Ellen and Duncan King, Treasurer Chris Lizza, Historian Linda LaPierre.
 Museum Manager and Membership Coodinator: John Warneke.
 Use the "contact us" link to reach us via this webpage.

 Want to know more about our Upside Down House?